-7 EXAMPLE PHOTOS
+7 EXAMPLE AERIAL BLEACHING CATEGORY PHOTOS

 Examples of visual aerial bleaching and scores are presented below.
-It is recommended that a more extensive database of photos be established, and added to, for the benefit of training observers.
+We have been building a more extensive database of photos, for the benefit of training observers and maintaining consistency.

-Figure 17.
-Examples of bleaching Category 0 (<1% bleaching).
+Figure 14.
+Examples of the no bleaching Category 0 (<1% bleaching).
 Individual coral colonies may be hard to see, however the reef zone where you would expect to find living coral on the reef slope and edge suggests well pigmented corals.

-Figure 18.
-Examples of bleaching Category 1 (1-10% bleaching).
+Figure 15.
+Examples of the minor bleaching Category 1 (1-10% bleaching).
 It is challenging to portray this category from a photo but to the discerning eye once exposed to higher levels of bleaching, this category is characterized by a low % of pale corals among a reef scene that otherwise looks normal.

-Figure 19.
-Examples of bleaching Category 2 (10-30% bleaching).
+Figure 17.
+Examples of moderate bleaching Category 2 (10-30% bleaching).
 A close look at the reef crest shows quite a few pale colonies, but most are still normally pigmented, especially down the reef slope.

-Figure 20.
-Examples of bleaching Category 3 (30-60% bleaching).
+Figure 16.
+Examples of major bleaching Category 3 (30-60% bleaching).
 About half the corals in these photos have started to bleach.
 In between bleached corals you can see an equivalent number with normal pigment, especially down the reef slope.

-Figure 21.
-Examples of bleaching Category 4 (>60% bleaching).
+Figure 19.
+Examples of severe bleaching Category 4 and 5 (60-90% bleaching right side and >90% left side).
 Virtually every coral colony is white or "fluoro" in these photos.
 Where coral cover is high the reef appears to "glow".

-Figure 22.
-Examples of Category 4 bleaching with moderate to high recent mortality, which is evident as green turf algae overgrowing the coral skeleton.
+Figure 17.
+Examples of the Extreme Category 5 (>90% bleaching) with moderate to high recent mortality, which is evident as green turf algae overgrowing the coral skeleton.